 While it is the most durable we have seen, we just love that Kevin has great colors.
 You can very easily mimic Bluegill, Shad, frogs, mice, small birds, and many other things.

 This gives you versatility as well as an edge.
 The blades disrupt different amounts of water depending on how many and their blade styles.

 6. Skirted Jigs

-Use a red arkie jig tipped with a craw trailer for when the bass are on crayfish beds and bounce it on the bottom for consistent strikes.
-If the bass are on bluegill, the jig gives you the option to choose a sunfish color tipped with a bluegill colored paddle tail trailer.
+Use a red Arkie jig tipped with a craw trailer for when the bass is on crayfish beds and bounce it on the bottom for consistent strikes.
+If the fish are on Bluegill beds, the jig gives you the option to choose a sunfish color tipped with a bluegill colored paddle tail trailer.

 Depending on the type of jig you decide to use, you can swim it, drag it along the rocky bottom, pitch it, throw it into the nastiest vegetation and brush, and even fish it in open water.
-Jigs of all kinds have a lead or tungsten jighead molded onto a hook and dressed with skirts.
-On many models, also included is a built in weed guard.
+Jigs of all kinds have a lead or tungsten jighead molded onto a hook and dressed in skirts.
+On many models, also included is a built-in weed guard.

 The interesting shape of the head means you can swim it as well as use it for bottom bouncing, flipping, pitching, and pretty much anything and everything else you would want to do with a skirted jig.

 What sets it apart from many other models is the versatility aspect.
 While jigs are pretty versatile in their own right already, this provides you with the ability to cover most jig fishing scenarios without cutting a single line.